ABOUT STIs

 How is it treated?

-When first diagnosed with hepatitis C (within the first six months) this stage is called Acute Hepatitis C infection.
-It is sometimes the case that people will clear the virus themselves within the first six months though they would still need regular blood tests to ensure it has completely gone.
+The acute hepatitis C stage is the first six months after diagnosis.
+Some people will clear the virus themselves within these six months, though they would still need regular blood tests to ensure it has completely gone.
 The majority of people will not clear hepatitis C without treatment.
-If diagnosed in time they can be treated early, usually with a course of injections and tablets for six months, which aims to cure the infection.
+If diagnosed in time, they can be treated early, usually with a course of injections and tablets for six months.

-Hepatitis C treatment course lasts for several months and the drugs can have frequent side effects which may be severe.
+Hepatitis C treatment course lasts for several months and the drugs can have severe side effects.

 Important: You will not become immune to catching hepatitis C again in the future even if you are treated and cured or if you cleared it yourself.
 You still have no protection or immunity from catching it again if you continue to take the risks mentioned above.